hydro-informatics/hydropy.github.io/_sources/get-started/install-telemac.md

 Note that *DEMto3D* will be available in the *Raster* menu: *DEMto3D* > *DEM 3D printing*.
 ```

+(artelia-mesh)=
+### Artelia Mesh Tools

+Artelia provides a Python-based meshing tool on their Github repository at [https://github.com/Artelia/Mesh_tools](https://github.com/Artelia/Mesh_tools).
+Hydro-informatics.com has not had a chance to test Mesh Tools, but it sounds promising (see [this entry](https://www.opentelemac.org/index.php/kunena/qgis-for-otm/14662-meshtools) in the Telemac Forum).

 (bluekenue)=
 ### BlueKenue (Windows or Linux+Wine)